UlyssesApokin/RobotGeometricModel/README.md

 Method for constructing geometric models of manipulation systems of industrial robots and multi-axis machines.

-A method for constructing geometric models of manipulation systems of industrial robots and multi-axis machines.

 One of the most important sections of computer modeling of mechatronic systems is the development of control systems for multi-axis robotic manipulators.
 The main purpose of a robotic manipulator is to move the working element in space along a given trajectory.
 Therefore, among the systems that make up such a robot, the executive one is of particular importance.